 Link building is a critical component of digital marketing strategy and has always been an important factor in success.
 Companies want backlinks from trusted websites because they help to improve ranking in SERPs, increase visitor traffic, and help generate leads.

-Good backlink checkers are an SEO's best friend.
+A good backlink analytis tool is one of the most important tools in the SEO toolbox.
 You want to know where your web pages are getting backlinks from (whether it be outreach, HARO, or naturally gained links) and you should regularly evaluate link quality.

 But these tools can be expensive.
 While the best ones are definitely worth the money, not all marketers have the budget to pay a premium plan.
 But help is at hand.
-Use these completely free and limited-use backlinks checkers to do some deep dives into backlink monitoring and auditing.
+Use these completely free and limited-use backlinks checker tools to do some deep dives into backlink monitoring and auditing.

-SE Ranking is my favorite backlink checking tool in this list, mostly because it integrates with the suite of marketing tools that come with a paid subscription to SE Ranking.
+SE Ranking is my favorite backlink checkier tool in this list, mostly because it integrates with the suite of marketing tools that come with a paid subscription to SE Ranking.
 But you don't need a paid plan.
-The backlink checker is free to use and shows the newest 20 links.
+This backlink analyzer is free to use and shows the newest 20 links.
 So if.
 You regularly check the report you will get a good idea of how your link building campaigns are going.

 Alternatively, SE ranking plans start at around $20 per month and include powerful rank tracking, keyword analysis, and competitor research tools.